Cleaning Mouse Droppings

-Before we get down to the nitty gritty, let’s talk about what mouse droppings are and why they matter.
+Before we get down to the nitty-gritty, let’s talk about what mice droppings are and why they matter.
 “Mouse droppings” refers to rodent excrement.
-Yes people, we are talking about poop.
+Yes, people, we are talking about poop.
 You do it, I do it, mice do it.
-You and I have the decency to use a toilet and flush after the fact but mice will leave their rice sized and shaped black pellets everywhere they go.
+You and I have the decency to use a toilet and flush after the fact but mice will leave their rice-sized and shaped black pellets everywhere they go.
 That is gross enough all by itself, but the matter becomes significantly more serious when you consider the dozens of diseases mice can transmit to people ranging from salmonella to hantavirus.

 Why should you care about mouse poo?

 Mouse poop can be used to assess a rodent infestation, even when you aren’t seeing any actual rodents.
 While mice may be sneaky or shy, they will always leave behind signs so you can detect a problem and judge the scope and severity of a mouse infestation.
 Signs of a mouse in the house include:

 - chewed up materials, especially food packaging

 - gnaw markings on wood, plastic, wiring, or any object; also look out for piles of debris resulting from gnawing such as an accumulation of sawdust near wood furniture, etc…

 - nests: any gathering of soft materials such as shredded paper, cloth, or furniture stuffing; usually found in areas that aren’t frequently disturbed, or near a heat source.

 Mouse droppings measure 1/8 to 1/4 inch in length and have a thin, rod-shaped appearance with pointed ends.
 Roof rats are larger than mice but smaller than Norway rats.
 Rat droppings tend to measure 1/4 inch long.
 Droppings of Norway rats can measure between 1/4 to 1/2 an inch in length and have a moon or crescent shape.